December 28 2019 Madison Square Garden NY NY

 Next up was 20/20 Vision (And Walking Around Blind) which was a premier by Phish- originally performed by Gene Autry and the vocals were handled deftly by Mike Gordon in his bluegrass tone.

-The show returned to more familiar material with a quintet of songs from ‘my era’ including “Ghost,” “Gumbo” which was great and featured some great “On Broadway” teases from the classic George Benson song, “Rift” which was jaunty and spirited, “Weigh” which is a personal favorite around our house, and the contemplative and rarely played “Dog Faced Boy.”
+The show returned to more familiar material with a quintet of songs from ‘my era’ including “Ghost,” “Gumbo” which was great.
+“Rift” which was jaunty and spirited, “Weigh” which is a personal favorite around our house, and the contemplative and rarely played “Dog Faced Boy.”
 This was the first time played since 2016 and it was just as quirky and eerie as ever.

 Another relatively rarely played song (what song isn’t rarely played these days for Phish in a post Baker’s Dozen world?) was “Twenty Years Later” with which I was not familiar but it jammed out nicely.
 I more easily connected to the rendition of “Tube” that followed as it was more familiar to me.
 The set closer was a very rocking “Say It to Me S.A.N.T.O.S.” which included Martian Monster quotes.
 I was totally unfamiliar with this song but it rocked and was a perfectly appropriate set closer.
 I have to say I expected set one to be over several times before it was.